EmilJohns1/idatt2105-project-backend/README.md

 </ol>
 The project should now be up and running, and can be accessed from https://localhost:5173 (note that it's https and not http).
 Your browser will likely alert you that the certificate is not trusted, due to the project using dev-certificates.
 This can be safely ignored by pressing advanced options and "continue to site", but might required an extra step for chrome browsers: https://superuser.com/questions/772762/how-can-i-disable-security-checks-for-localhost

+## Notes
+The backend is set up to fill the database with placeholder quizzes when it runs, this happens in the `util/Dataloader.java` class.
+Comment this class out if this is not desired.
 # API-doc:
 For API documentation, download the project, run `mvn clean install` and `mvn spring-boot:run`, and then navigate to `localhost:8443/swagger-ui/index.html` in your browser.
 Log in with username:`admin` and password: `password` You will land on this page: